CoolAAA/MBEssentials/README.md

 Issues
 ======

-If you have any problems, post it in our forums located [http://mbessentials.bl.ee/forum/ Here]
+If you have any problems, post it in our forums located here -> http://mbessentials.bl.ee/forum/

 Legal
 =====